JoRo-Code/PKDProject/README.md

 # PKDProject
 Final project for PKD

-Jonas Rosengren, William Brunnsberg, William Berger Battleships project with AI simple AI.
+AUTHORS: Jonas Rosengren, William Brunnsberg, William Berger

+Battleships project with AI simple AI.
 Made with Gloss-play function

-when installed haskell and libraries navigate to src-folder use
+when installed haskell and libraries navigate to src-folder

+use:
 >>ghc -threaded main

 to compile